ERC-8004: Building Trustless AI Agent Identity on the Blockchain

 Clients can search specifically for agents with on-chain verification:

-async function findVerifiedAgents(query: string): Promise {
+async function findVerifiedAgents(query: string): Promise<void> {

 const results = await client.search({